Mathematical optimization for grid stability

 Back to our April scenario again:

 While I was writing this article it was raining and rather windy outside.
 But now the clouds are making way for the first rays of sunshine and tomorrow’s weather looks promising.
-That is the nice thing about April: after the rain comes the sun.
+Let’s make the most of this golden autumn while it lasts..

 Do you already know our factsheet on this topic?